Serbia: Fresh attacks and smears on media raise threat level

 What is the MFRR

 The Media Freedom Rapid Response (MFRR) tracks, monitors and reacts to violations of press and media freedom in EU Member States and Candidate Countries.
 This project provides legal and practical support, public advocacy and information to protect journalists and media workers.
 The MFRR is organised by an alliance led by the European Centre for Press and Media Freedom (ECPMF) including ARTICLE 19 Europe, the European Federation of Journalists (EFJ), Free Press Unlimited (FPU), International Press Institute (IPI) and CCI/Osservatorio Balcani Caucaso Transeuropa (OBC Transeuropa).
-The project commenced in 2020 and is funded by the European Commission.
+The project commenced in 2020 and is co-funded by the European Commission.

 Support